Delta, US Air post profits, see better revenue trends

-U.S. carriers Delta Air Lines and US Airways Group turned in higher quarterly profits on Wednesday and indicated revenue trends looked to be improving following a soft September.
+U.S. carriers Delta Air Lines (DAL.N) and US Airways Group LCC.N turned in higher quarterly profits on Wednesday and indicated revenue trends looked to be improving following a soft September.

 Delta's profit was a penny shy of analysts' average estimates, excluding special items, while US Airways topped estimates.
 Revenue at both carriers was lower in the quarter than analysts expected.